-The program will be led through input, support, and partnership from Denise Hall, General Director of Diversity and Inclusion at Union Pacific along overall leadership from Creighton’s Interim Vice Provost for the Division of Equity, Diversity, and Inclusion, Sarah Walker, PhD.
+The program will be led through input, support, and partnership from Amy Bang, Senior Manager for Diversity and Inclusion at Union Pacific along overall leadership from Creighton’s Vice President for the Division of Equity, Diversity, and Inclusion, Sarah Walker, PhD.
 There is commitment throughout senior leadership at both Union Pacific and Creighton for this program to be successful.
 Over the course of their four years, students will have access and exposure to leaders from across both organizations.

 The Union Pacific Diversity Scholar Program is open to students from underrepresented minority groups with a high school GPA of 3.5 or higher.